wp-plugins/udinra-adsense-alternatives/readme.txt

 <li><a href="http://udinra.com/blog/list-of-in-text-advertising-networks" title="List of In Text Advertising networks">In Text Advertising networks</a></li>
 <li><a href="http://udinra.com/blog/mobile-advertising-network-list" title="List of Mobile Advertising networks">Mobile Advertising networks</a></li>
 <li><a href="http://udinra.com/blog/should-i-use-dynamic-oxygen-ads" title="Know about Dynamic Oxygen">Dynamic Oxygen</a></li>
+<li><a href="http://udinra.com/blog/is-adbull-scam" title="Know about Adbull">Adbull</a></li>
+<li>Many other advertising networks with Javascript based ad codes</li>
 </ul>

+= New Feature 1.3=

+* Support for two advertising networks of each type with rotation.
+* Enable or disable ad networks on different pages.

 = New Feature 1.2=